Experience Brazil’s Amazon Rainforest: A World of Wildlife & Nature

 When is the best time to go to the Brazilian Amazon Rainforest?

-- Dry Season (July to November): Temperatures range from 26°C to 40°C, with lower rainfall and excellent opportunities for wildlife spotting as animals gather around water sources.
+Temperatures range from 26°C to 40°C, with lower rainfall and better conditions for wildlife spotting, as animals gather around water sources.

 About The Brazilian Amazon and its surrounding areas

-- Stay in an Eco-Lodge – Immerse yourself in the jungle with an authentic rainforest stay.
+- Stay in an eco-lodge: Immerse yourself in the rainforest with a stay surrounded by nature

-- Meeting of the Waters – Witness the stunning natural phenomenon where two rivers run side by side.
+- Meeting of the waters: Witness the natural phenomenon where two rivers flow side by side without mixing

-- Visit Manaus – Explore the Amazon Theatre, markets, and cultural sites.
+- Visit Manaus: Explore the Amazon Theatre, local markets and cultural highlights of the region’s main gateway

-- Indigenous Community Visits – Learn about traditional Amazonian cultures and survival skills.
+- Indigenous community visits: Learn about traditional lifestyles, knowledge and customs

 Highlights of the Brazilian Amazon

-Some of the sights and experiences in and around Brazilian Amazon
+Some of the sights and experiences in and around the Brazilian Amazon

 Speak to a Travel Specialist today